bitaemi/rxjs-reactive-patterns/README.md

 - simply DEFINE what are the STREAMS OF DATA that the view needs to display

-- knows how to get that data - has the service injected into the constructor
+- knows how to get that data - has the service injected into the constructor,

-- knows how to fetch the data and what is the business meaning of the data
+knows how to fetch the data and what is the business meaning of the data

+# 5. Observable Data Services